 Only in Dubai can you find a ski slope in the desert.
 The Mall of the Emirates is arguably best known for Ski Dubai — one of the world’s only indoor ski hills.

-The mall itself homes a full range of brand-name stores and fast-food chains.
+The mall itself houses a full range of brand-name stores and fast-food chains.
 The sheer volume of people is overwhelming.
 Sure, the UAE has no sales tax — but, I wondered, is it really that cheap?
 As I continued poking my head into stores, I found a section containing high-end shops like Burberry and Roberto Cavalli, offering clothing and accessories for babies and toddlers.
 Diamond-encrusted pacifier, anyone?

 Near the Main Attractions